brian-gates/adventure-bot-4/src/game/map/locations/MAP-LOCATION-TYPES-REQUIREMENTS.md

     (avoid event clusters).
 - **Special Logic:**
   - If a row has only 2 locations, avoid both being events.
+- **Future Enhancement:**
+  - Tavern functionality will be folded into events as a special event type.

 ### Elite Locations